Home » Oranges and Hermit Crabs: What You Need to Know

 • Antioxidants, such as flavonoids and carotenoids.

-What Parts of an Orange Can Hermit Crabs Eat?
+Parts of The Orange Hermit Crabs Can Eat

-The flesh of the orange is what hermit crabs should eat, as this is where the health benefits lie.
+The flesh of the orange is what hermit crabs should eat, offering significant health benefits.

 Consider removing the pith – the white, stringy material between the flesh and peel of the orange – when feeding orange to hermit crabs.
-This is a choking hazard and offers no flavor and limited nutrition.
+This offers no flavor and limited nutrition.

 Fresh orange peel contains a natural repellent that deters hermit crabs from approaching.
-However, this fades once an orange grown on a tree falls to the ground.
+However, the potency diminishes once an orange falls to the ground.

-However, the Proceedings of the Brazilian Academy of Sciences explain how orange seeds have antioxidant qualities.
-The same is true for the flesh of an orange, so don’t risk giving hermit crabs seeds.
+The Proceedings of the Brazilian Academy of Sciences explain how orange seeds have antioxidant qualities.
+The same applies to the flesh of an orange, so don’t give hermit crabs seeds.

-You can give hermit crabs seedless varieties, such as navel oranges and clementines.
+You can feed hermit crabs seedless navel oranges and clementines.

-If you remove the peel from an orange, it stands to reason that you’ll also have removed any leaves from an orange tree.
-To be clear, orange leaves shouldn’t be placed in a hermit crab’s tank.
+If you remove the peel, it stands to reason that you’ll also have removed any leaves from the orange tree.
+To be clear, orange leaves should never be added to a hermit crab’s tank.

-The bark and leaves of citrus trees contain three compounds toxic to hermit crabs:
+The bark and leaves of citrus trees contain three toxic compounds:

 • Psoralen.